paulscherrerinstitute/fast-feedback-indexer/python/README.md

    * If the indexer is not realeased properly, ugly memory deallocation errors appear.
    * The module sets the logging level just once on loading, so the *INDEXER_LOG_LEVEL* environment variable has to be set before the import statement.
    * The GPU device is determined once when creating the first indexer handle, so the *INDEXER_GPU_DEVICE* environment variable has to be set before that.

+### Note

+To avoid a `make install`, there's a script `pythonlib.sh` at the top level for installing the python module after building it. `LD_LIBRARY_PATH` still has to be set, but to the build artefact (`<clone dir>/build/indexer/src` if you more or less followed the build instructions).